AMLResearchProject/ALL-Detection-System-For-Oculus-Rift/Documentation/AutoPilot.md

 From here we run

 ```
-sh Autorun.sh
+sh AutoPilot.sh
 ```
-**Autorun.sh** acts as a wrapper for **Script.sh** and runs all the remaining scripts.
+**AutoPilot.sh** acts as a wrapper for **Script.sh** and runs all the remaining scripts.
 Now sit back and enjoy the ride as dependencies start installing on their own, but before you can completely relax you have to provide a couple of more inputs

 ```
 Do you want to randomize the image transfer in Test folder?
 (Y/N) -